 The alternative mobility policy provides that an eligible voucher agency would not be required to provide more than three-quarters of its turnover vouchers in any single year to the residents of Covered Projects.
 While a voucher agency is not required to establish a voucher inventory turnover cap, if such a cap is implemented, the voucher agency must create and maintain a waiting list in the order in which the requests from eligible households were received.
 In order to adopt this provision, this alternative mobility policy must be included in an eligible PHA’s administrative plan.

-To effectuate this provision, HUD is providing an alternative requirement to Section 8(o)(13)(E) and 24 CFR part 983.261(c).
+To effectuate this provision, HUD is providing an alternative requirement to Section 8(o)(13)(E) of the Act and 24 CFR § 983.261(c).
 Please note that this alternative requirement does not apply to PBVs entered into outside of the context of RAD.
 MTW agencies may not alter this requirement.

 Reserve for Replacement.
 The Project Owner shall establish and maintain a replacement reserve in an interest-bearing account to aid in funding extraordinary maintenance and repair and replacement of capital items in accordance with applicable regulations.
 The reserve must be built up to and maintained at a level determined by HUD to be sufficient to meet projected requirements.
 For FHA transactions, Replacement Reserves shall be maintained in accordance with the FHA Regulatory Agreement.
-For all other transactions, Replacement Reserves shall be maintained in a bank account covered under a General Depository Agreement (HUD-51999) or similar instrument, as approved by HUD, where funds will be held by the Project Owner or mortgagee and may be drawn from the reserve account and used subject to HUD guidelines and as directed by HUD.
+For all other transactions, Replacement Reserves shall be maintained in a bank account or similar instrument, as approved by HUD, where funds will be held by the Project Owner or mortgagee and may be drawn from the reserve account and used subject to HUD guidelines.

 Special Provisions Affecting Conversions to PBRA

-Under the Demonstration, HUD has the authority to waive certain statutory and regulatory provisions, or to establish alternative requirements, for the effective conversion of assistance.
-Additionally, the RAD statute imposes certain unique requirements and authorizes HUD to establish requirements for converted assistance under the demonstration.
+Under the Demonstration, HUD has the authority to waive statutory and regulatory provisions governing the PBRA program, or to establish alternative requirements for the effective conversion of assistance.
+Additionally, the RAD Statute imposes certain unique requirements and authorizes HUD to establish requirements for converted assistance under the demonstration.

-For public housing projects converting assistance to PBRA under the First Component of the Demonstration, 24 CFR Part 880, Section 8 Housing Assistance Payments Program for New Construction and applicable standing and subsequent Office of Housing guidance will apply, except for the provisions listed below.
+For public housing projects converting assistance to PBRA under the First Component of the Demonstration, 24 CFR part 880, Section 8 Housing Assistance Payments Program for New Construction and applicable standing and subsequent Office of Housing guidance will apply, except for the provisions listed below.
 These “special” provisions are grouped into three categories: Contract Terms, Resident Rights and Participation, and Other Miscellaneous Provisions.
 Where applicable, reference is made to the affected statute and/or regulation.
-For additional background purposes, HUD has provided Appendix I, which is a copy of the existing 24 CFR Part 880 regulation with the provisions stricken that will not apply to Covered Projects.
+For additional background purposes, HUD has provided Appendix I, which is a copy of the existing 24 CFR part 880 regulation with the provisions stricken that will not apply to Covered Projects.
 Additionally, Appendix II includes the specific provisions of the Act that are inapplicable to PBRA conversions.
 Finally, Appendix III includes the site and neighborhood standards that apply to PBRA.

 PBRA Contract Terms.